CamelliaCommunity/wiki-articles/wiki/contributing/en.md

 include: Incomplete Pages
 ---

 > This page is outdated for the new wiki (alpha.camellia.wiki).
-Please only create a branch from a beta branch and then make a PR.
+Please only create a branch from the beta branch and then make a PR.
 Articles are in their own separate repository.
 {: .danger }

 ## Our Standards